AGI-10 Press Release

 - Cognitive Architecture Requirements for Achieving AGI

-Andras Lorincz, Zoltan Bardosi, Daniel Takacs
+Andras Lorincz, Zoltan Bardosi, Daniel Takacs; video

 Short position statement: